onur1/warp/these/README.md

 # these

-A These represents a value pair which contains two values that may have zero values or not.

-This is "inclusive-or" (as opposed to "exclusive-or" provided by [Either](../either)), both values can have zero values, or only one of them, or both of them can have non-zero values.
+A These represents a value pair which contains two values that may have non-zero values at the same time.
+This is "inclusive-or" (as opposed to "exclusive-or" provided by Either), both values can have non-zero values, or only one of them.

 ```go
 type These[E, A any] func() (E, A)